Traditional funding of transportation

 PRT is now recognized as providing new

-This is most apparent in a new report* finalized February 11, 2008 by the California Air Resources
+This is most apparent in the Report finalized February 11, 2008 by the California Air Resources

 The most commonly discussed method of